mantl/mantl/examples/README.md

 ### The Marathon API and the Application JSON

-In the curl call we went to the directory `/v2/apps` this is the api call for creating and starting new apps.
+In the curl call we went to the following path `/v2/apps`.
+This is the api call for creating and starting new apps.
 See [Marathon REST API](https://mesosphere.github.io/marathon/docs/rest-api.html) for further calls.
+Two handy ones for our purposes are:

 ##### Current Status

-From this REST API the call to get the current status is.
+From this REST API, get current status with:

     curl -k  "https://admin:hardpass@192.168.242.55:8080/v2/apps/hello-world"